Asia and Australia

 Do I have to take one Booth course each quarter?

 As a Dougan Scholar, it is recommended that you plan to take one Booth course per quarter to ensure you are on track to complete the requirements prior to your graduating quarter.
 Please consult your College adviser and the Dougan Scholars program director to determine the Booth courses that are appropriate for your academic plan.

 Can I take a Booth course in my final quarter before graduation?

-Dougan Scholars may not take a Booth class in the quarter prior to graduation.
-The College does not accept Booth provisional grades for courses taken in the graduating quarter, unless the course is not needed for the degree.
-Some (or all) of the courses taken for the Dougan Scholars certificate will count toward your undergraduate degree; if so, Booth courses may not be taken in the graduating quarter.
+Dougan Scholars may not take a Booth class in the quarter prior to graduation, since the College does not accept Booth provisional grades for courses taken in the graduating quarter.

 Can I study abroad if I am a Dougan Scholar?

 Yes, as a Dougan Scholar, you may plan to study abroad for one quarter.
 It is important that you assess your trajectory for the six courses you intend to take at Booth and determine how it ties in to your timeline for studying abroad.